We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 7. Set your Facebook ads budget

-Now it’s time to allocate your budget without overspending on ads.
-So decide if you want a daily budget or a budget for the whole campaign.
+You then need to decide if you want a daily budget or a budget for the whole campaign (without overspending on ads).

 The daily budget means your ad runs all day, and Facebook ensures you don’t spend more than you set.
 But you have to spend at least $1 a day.
 If you pick a lifetime budget, your ad will run for a certain time, and Facebook will spread out how much you spend over that period.

-There are more ways to control how you spend your money.
-Check out what other businesses are doing to get an idea of how to approach your strategy.
+There are more ways to control how you allocate your budget.
+Check out what other businesses are doing to get an idea of how to approach your ad strategy.

 8. Create a compelling Facebook ad

-Your ad creative is a critical part of your ads.
-How you write it will determine whether your ad will convert.
+Ad creative is a critical part of your ads, and how you write it will determine whether your ad will convert.

 First, pick the type of ad you want to run.
 Then, add your ad’s text and visuals.
-The types of ads available depend on the goal you set at the start.
+Available ad types depend on the goal you set at the start.
 And ad placement is also important here.

-Look at the preview on the right to see how your ad will appear in different places on Facebook.
+Check the preview to see how your ad will appear in different places on Facebook.
 If everything looks right, hit the “Publish” button to get your ad live.

-Autumn Sullivan from Big Sea suggests deconstructing a Facebook ad into its individual parts: text, headline, description, picture, and call-to-action (CTA).
+Autumn Sullivan from MiQ suggests deconstructing a Facebook ad into its individual parts: text, headline, description, picture, and call-to-action (CTA).
 You should then clarify the role of each part.

 “The main content should pinpoint what the customers are struggling with and present solutions,” says Sullivan.
 “Your headline’s job is to capture and retain their interest.
 The description is there to give more information and foster trust.”

-She also adds that even though Facebook doesn’t give too many CTA choices, always pick the one that best aligns with the desired action you want your viewer to take.
+She also adds that even though Facebook doesn’t give too many CTA choices, always pick the one that best aligns with the desired action you want the user to take.

 9. Track and optimize your results

-Facebook provides several important metrics to watch, and you can see them in the Ads Manager:
+Facebook provides several important metrics to watch, which you can see in Ads Manager:

-8. Settings Metrics: Delves into specifics such as the ad’s start and end dates, the name of the ad set, and its delivery and objective.
+• Settings Metrics: Delves into specifics such as start and end dates, the name of the ad set, delivery, and ad objective.

 Our tool measures conversions, such as average order value (AOV) and ROAS, which allows data-driven decision-making for your Paid Search program.
 Then as a cherry on top, you can get Landing page design and conversion optimization to turn those clicks into leads and sales.